Arizona Is Doing Something About Wrong-Way Driving!

 As shown in the cases above, wrong-way driving can all too easily turn into a deadly situation.
 Even in the “best-case scenarios” where no one is killed, the driver of the car going the wrong way can be criminally charged, and have a personal injury claim filed against him or her for any damages or injuries caused.

-If you have been injured due to someone else driving on the wrong side of the road, contact Breyer Law Offices, P.C.
-The Husband and Wife Law Team will help you get the compensation you need to cover your medical and vehicle repair expenses, emotional and mental suffering, and the loss of income sustained during recovery.
+If you have been injured due to someone else driving on the wrong side of the road, contact The Husband & Wife Law Team to help you get the compensation you need to cover your medical and vehicle repair expenses, emotional and mental suffering, and the loss of income sustained during recovery.
 We do whatever it takes to help victims through recovery and back to their normal lives.

 Car accidents can result in serious injuries, and while you recover from yours, let us worry about getting you the compensation you may be entitled to.
 Call (602) 457-6222 today.